 PLOP amounts.
 You may choose a lump sum equal to one, two or three times the amount of your annual Basic Benefit.
-The amount depends on how long you work beyond the date you first become eligible for an unreduced retirement benefit, as shown in the "Partial Lump-Sum Option Payment (PLOP) Amounts" chart on page 18.
+The amount depends on how long you work beyond the date you first become eligible for an unreduced retirement benefit, as shown in the following chart: